Click Here To Download The Year 2 Coverage Document

-Welcome to the Kindness Class page.
-This year the class teacher will be Mrs Wallis, she will be supported in class by Mrs Lenton - Chodynska.
+This year the class teacher will be Mrs Wallis, she will be supported in class by Miss Xecur in the mornings and Mrs Joshi.
 Together the year two team will work together to provide the best possible learning opportunities and environment for the children.
 We are excited about the learning that will take place, the adventures we will go on and the memories that we will make throughout the year.
-If you need to speak to us we are available at the end of the day or via email.
+If you need to speak to us we are available at the start or end of the day and via email.
 Please do speak to us if you need any help or support with your child’s learning.
 We take pride in our learning environment and we encourage the children to do so too.

 Each week we have a mini mission, these are put in a mission list at the front of our topic books and key stamped if we have achieved our mission.
 We take lots of pride in our work and we think it looks amazing, we are very proud of what we have achieved.

 With each topic we have a special room, we call this the Immersion Room, this room is used for role play and to inspire the creative juices of our children, we also use it as a room where we can further embed learning that has happened over the previous weeks.
 Our topics this year will be:

 This will teach children about the history surrounding London, including The Great Fire of London, London transport, important buildings, where London is in the UK, we will study the art work of Ben Moseley and there will be a residential trip to London.

 Prepare for Take Off – Spring Term